 How Singapore’s Public Holidays Compare to Those of Its Neighbors

 In this section, Singapore’s public holidays will be compared to those of four of its Southeast Asian neighbors; namely, Indonesia, Malaysia, the Philippines, and Vietnam.
-This is because a comparison would give greater perspective on where the Singaporean government stands regionally with regard to public holidays.
+This is because a comparison would give a greater perspective on where the Singaporean government stands regionally about public holidays.

 In general, public holidays in Singapore have more similarities to those of its neighbors than differences.
 Having said that, these differences are also important and should not be taken lightly.
 This is because they help give Singapore its unique culture and character.